PatrickEwing-USDA/rHFA/README.md

 Home Field Advantage (HFA) is the fitness gain an entry (genotype) realizes by growing in its home location, which is empirically defined as the location of highest fitness relative to other entries (Ewing *et al*., 2019).

 ### Requirements

 Input data should be analogous to common gardens.
 Ex. breeding trials, multi-environment trials, yield trials.
-This package was tested on Linux, Windows, and macOS running R version 4.4.x.

 ### Brief how-to:

 1.  permute_hfa() to run hfa analysis.
 This will work at the population, genotype, site, and year level.
 2.  id_home() to return the home site of each genotype
 3.  specialist_test() and generalist_test() to identify specialists and generalists.

+The rHFA Guide vignette contains a step-by-step analysis of sample data.
+When installing the package from github, use this command to ensure the vignette is included.

+`> remotes::install_github("PatrickEwing-USDA/rHFA", build_vignettes = TRUE)`

 See analysis code for publications below and methods described in those publications - especially Ewing *et al*.
 (2019).